All Episodes

 Yeah, well, keep reading.

-Because the definition of liberty can be an interesting one depending on whose brain and whose mouth or whose hand it comes from.
+Because the definition of liberty can be an interesting one, depending on whose brain and whose mouth or whose hand it comes from.

 Whoa.

-Uh this is the myth of equivalency.
+This is the myth of equivalency.

-It is shocking to me still how long we went before we gave women the right to vote.
+When you talk about the basic women's rights, it is shocking to me still how long we went before we gave women the right to vote.

-So of course that's a basic right.
+So, of course, that's a basic right.

 You should not have to be denied the right to vote because you're a woman for crying out loud.